Cox-Automotive/alks-cli/README.md

 * Save Network Password: Whether or not to save your network password, we suggest saving your password for ease of use
 * Default Account/Role: Select the default ALKS account/role to use

-Alternately, some commands will work without configuration if the `ALKS_SERVER` and `ALKS_USERID` environment variables are set.
+Some commands will also work without configuration if the `ALKS_SERVER` and `ALKS_USERID` environment variables are set.

 ## Running